Phone 1800 444 396

 • If contributions are not received by the fund within 7 business days of payday, with all the required information to allocate to an account, employers may be liable for the Super Guarantee Charge (SGC) which includes the unpaid super, interest, administration fees and a choice loading if that applies.

-• In the first year, the ATO will take a risk-based compliance approach.
-Employers who make a genuine effort to comply and resolve issues quickly may not be subject to compliance action by the ATO.
+• In the first year, the ATO’s compliance approach recognises that employers who make a genuine effort to comply and resolve issues quickly should not be the focus of ATO compliance action.
+Visit the ATO website for more information.

 Technology updates